Contents

 In my Beep-BRRR project I use a FRAM (FeRAM) chip (ferroelectric RAM, random access memory) to easily store values which need to be retained after a power cycle.
 These cores on the Wang would function much the same way.
 Neither FRAM nor core would wear by being used, as opposed to flash memory, replacing rotating disks in modern computers.

 The core memory organization is also interesting.
-The core RAM is organized in 8-bit «words», which are used directly for program steps but for data they are split such that the high 4 bits are for one register and the low 4 bits for the next register.
+The core RAM is organised in 8-bit «words», which are used directly for program steps but for data they are split such that the high 4 bits are for one register and the low 4 bits for the next register.
 This makes refreshing the display easy, as both X and Y are refreshed in the same cycle.
 But it does make it more difficult for programmers planning on how to use memory for registers.
 The 600 simplified this a lot for programmers, and of course has only one display register.
 The 600 also used semiconductor RAM so didn’t have the issues one has with core.
 The 700 core RAM was not reliable during power off/on, so you could not depend on it retaining the contents after a power cycle.

 Here we see the core board (top, #4 according to the numbering in the next chapter) and its plastic protection.
 This is screwed onto that board, but a small piggy backed board with some diodes are placed on the protective plastic – with wires to the other board – board #3 (bottom).
 On #4 we see the top side, facing #3’s bottom side.